clara0goncalves/NN_Project_2025/README.md

 This project provides a complete and streamlined pipeline for segmentation of water bodies from satellite using PyTorch.
 It is built to be flexible and powerful, allowing for easy training, evaluation, and inference with a selection of advanced deep learning models.

+## Branches Overview:

+-   **Main**: This was our baseline up to a certain point, contains several suboptimal models and NWDI implementation.
+-   **Optimal-models**: This branch contains our optimized models.
+-   **Best (default)**: This contains the best version of our project, with our best models and all features implemented.

 ## Features

 This project is packed with features to support a robust deep learning workflow from start to finish: